Jean Dominique: Personal life and early career

 In the early 1960s, after his release from prison, Dominique went to work as a program host and cultural commentator at Haiti's first independent radio station, Radio Haïti, interviewing writers and scholars.
 In 1972, he purchased the lease to the station from Ricardo Widmaïer and renamed it Radio Haiti-Inter.
 It was the first radio station in Haiti to broadcast political analysis, interviews, and investigative reporting in Haitian Creole, the language spoken by the entire population of Haiti, in addition to French, which was the language of the ruling elite.

 During the 1960s, Dominique also founded Haiti's first film club at the Institut Français in Port-au-Prince, which he understood to be a way of subverting and resisting the political repression of the Duvalier dictatorship.
 In 1965, the film club was banned following a screening of Alain Resnais's Night and Fog, an anti-fascist film about the Nazi concentration camps.
 In 1961, Dominique co-directed and narrated Haiti's first documentary film, Mais, je suis belle (But, I Am Beautiful), an ironic film about Caribbean beauty pageants.
 Dominique remained a staunch supporter of Haitian cinema, and collaborated with Haitian filmmakers such as Rassoul Labuchin.

-Dominique was married to fellow journalist Michèle Montas, who became the co-director of Radio Haiti after Dominique's assassination.
-He had three daughters by previous marriages: the writer Jan J. (J.J.)
-Dominique, Nadine Dominique, and Dolores Dominique Neptune.
-He also had a son, the novelist Denis Boucolon from a relationship with an Afro-Caribbean student from Guadeloupe, Maryse Boucolon.
+Dominique was married to fellow journalist Michèle Montas, who became the co-director of Radio Haiti after his assassination.
+He had three daughters from previous marriages — the writer Jan J. (J.J.)
+Dominique, Nadine Dominique, and Dolores Dominique Neptune — and one son, Denis Boucolon.
+While studying in Paris, Dominique had a relationship with Guadeloupean student Maryse Boucolon, later known as the novelist Maryse Condé.
+Their son, Denis, was born in France.